Vescent/RUBRIColor-Firmware-Upgrade/README.md

        hard drive.

        The 3 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!

+## Configuration S1.115_LD1.25_QT2.71 Prototype for test purposes
+1. Fixes lockup when trying to access single channel summary screen for SHG channels when less than 4 color modules are installed

 ## Configuration S1.114_LD1.25_QT2.71 Prototype for test purposes
 1. Adds No Temperature Control color modules to the list of acceptable module types